top of page

 Knowledge also varies among people within the library.
 In very small libraries, one or just a handful of people play all the roles.
 In very large library systems, there may be multiple data experts and multiple directors that have responsibilities for communicating the purposes of libraries at the levels of systems, branches, programs, and more.
 Data can be lost in translation between these groups inside libraries.
 For example, communications and public relations staff may not speak the same language as frontlines library staff who deal with the public.
 Sometimes the staff responsible for making periodic reports to governing agencies, from budget requests to state-level library data reporting, can be very isolated if library staff and governing boards do not have solid knowledge of library data.
 Consider training in data literacy for all staff.

-1.2 Data, in general and in context
+Knowledge of data, in general and in context

 From the start, the assumption must be that most decision-making audiences need presentations of and about library data that let them learn quickly and easily.
 Some decision-makers will have knowledge of data from another context, whether professional or non-profit, and that knowledge can translate reasonably well into the library context.
 Especially when comparing relatively simple data describing countable things—numbers of programs, loans, or cardholders from year to year—practices from other professional contexts can provide similar points of view.